The top 10 tourtiere in Toronto

-The French Canadian owner at this Scarborough bakeshop initially only offered tourtiere at Christmas time - but the savoury pies proved so popular that they've become a staple year round.
-The crust incorporates a combination of butter and lard, while the filling is a well seasoned minced pork bursting with flavours of summer savoury, nutmeg, thyme, cloves, celery seed, garlic and onions.
-Whole pies cost $23.
+This Scarborough bakeshop initially only offered tourtiere at Christmas time, but the savoury pies proved so popular that they've become a staple year round.
+The crust incorporates a combination of butter and lard, while the filling is a well-seasoned minced pork bursting with flavours of nutmeg, thyme, cloves, celery seed, garlic and onions.

-This butcher in Kensington Market makes its tourtiere from scratch starting with a butter and lard crust that's then filled with ground pork and a blend of warm spices including nutmeg, cinnamon, and cloves.
-Take home a whole pie for $25.
+This butcher in Kensington Market and Little India makes its tourtiere from scratch starting with a butter and lard crust that's then filled with ground pork and a blend of warm spices.
+It's sold frozen and ready to bake.

-Enjoy a personal sized savoury pork pie ($16) with a pint at this public house in Cabbagetown.
+Enjoy a personal-size savoury pork pie from this public house in Cabbagetown.
 Tomato jalapeno chutney is supplied as a condiment while the hearty entree includes sides of mashed potatoes and seasonal vegetables.

 Join the conversation Load comments